lantonov/asmFish/README.md

 # Introduction
 Welcome to the project of translating Stockfish into assembly language.
 This project now uses the new assembler engine fasmg from Tomasz Grysztar.
-The includes in `arm/includes/` or `x86/include` contain instruction and formatting macros for the four popular targets in the _Building_ section.
+The includes in `arm/includes/` or `x86/include/` contain instruction and formatting macros for the four popular targets in the _Building_ section.
 The hello world examples in these directories should provide enough to grasp the syntax.

 # Building
 All versions of the executables may be built using the fasmg executable.
-However, fasmg is currently only available as an x86 executable.
-It is most important to set the `include` environment variable before running fasmg on the sources. fasmg is a generic assembler which relies on the particual flavor of the assembly language to be supplied by macros.
+However, fasmg is currently only available as an x86 executable. fasmg is a generic assembler which relies on the particual flavor of the assembly language to be supplied by macros.
 This slows down the processing of the source by a few orders of magnitute.
+The location of these macros (relative to the current source) is harded coded into the fish source in the variable `FASMG_INC`.
 The `-e 100` switch tells fasmg to display the last 100 errors when processing the source.
 The `-i` switch inserts lines at the beginning at the source.
-The fish source expect that `VERSION_OS` and `VERSION_POST` are defined this way.
+The fish source expect that `VERSION_OS` is defined this way.
 This allows multiple versions to be assembled from the same source.
 Your working directory should be the root directory of this repository (the one that contains the fasmg executables)
 ## x86-64 Linux
 The x86-64 linux version links against nothing and should work with any 64 bit x86 linux kernel.

-        ~/asm$ export INCLUDE="x86/include/"
         ~/asm$ ./fasmg "x86/fish.asm" "asmfish" -e 100 -i "VERSION_OS='L'" -i "VERSION_POST = 'popcnt'"
             flat assembler  version g.hwx32
             4 passes, 18.5 seconds, 112326 bytes.